GoPlausible/algorand-remote-mcp/README.md

 ### Account Management
 13. `create_account` - Create a new Algorand account
 14. `mnemonic_to_address` - View the address associated with a mnemonic (without storing the private key)
-15. `check_balance` - Check the balance of an Algorand account
+15. `check_account_balance` - Check the balance of an Algorand account
 16. `get_wallet_publickey` - Get the public key for the configured wallet
 17. `get_wallet_address` - Get the address for the configured wallet
 18. `get_wallet_info` - Get the account information for the configured wallet